Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Appendix

 \subsection{Spectral Decomposition in Unperturbed Waveguides}

 This section is devoted to the presentation of the spectral decomposition of the Pekeris operator $\partial ^2 _x +\ko{}n^2 (x)$, where the index of refraction $n(x)$ is defined by \eqref{indexrefraction2}.
-The complete spectral analysis of this operator is carried out in \cite{wilcox}.
 Here, $H=L^2(0,+\infty)$ is equipped with the inner product defined by

 \begin{defi} Let us note by $R(\omega)$ the Pekeris operator defined by

 which is an unbounded operator on $H$ with domain

 \end{defi} The following result regarding the spectral decomposition of the Pekeris operator $R(\omega)$ is proved in \cite{wilcox}. \begin{thm} $R(\omega)$ is a self-adjoint operator on $H$, and its spectrum is given by